DiRAC-Training/DiRAC-software-engineering/_episodes/03-programming-paradigms.md

 Now we're using a composition of two custom classes to describe the relationship between two types of entity in the system that we're modelling.

-> ## Composition: What About Extending it Further?
+> ## Composition: What about extending it further?
 >
 > Of course, reality is often more complex than a single relationship between two types of 'thing' and we can also add other classes and relationships to our model as required.
 Let's consider adding a doctor that has patients (just after the `Patient` class):
 >